thanquolin/CRC_pyrevit/README.md

 # CRC_pyRevit
-Collection of python scripts for pyRevit.
+ATM, Useless collection of WIP python scripts for pyRevit.
+Also, useful notes and things I keep forgetting related with the Revit API and pyRevit.